12 Top-Rated Beaches in Connecticut

 Find a beautiful place to relax by the sea with our list of the best beaches in Connecticut.

 New London's Ocean Beach Park is an ideal family beach destination for all ages with a half-mile shoreline that is covered in soft sand.
-If you don't want to get salty, there is an Olympic-size swimming pool, and the changing area and token-operated lockers are available for anyone to use.
+I love coming here for the atmosphere, which is upscale while maintaining a lively and youthful vibe that's contagious.

-Park admission is the cost of parking, up to five people per vehicle, and there is also a per-person, walk-in rate.
-This includes use of the facilities, including the beach and pool, as well as the nature trails, picnic area, kiddie playground, and a spray park for kids eight years and younger.
+Admission includes use of the facilities, including the changing areas, showers, and beach as well as the nature trails, picnic area, kiddie playground, and a spray park for kids eight years and younger.
+If you don't want to get salty, you can use their Olympic-size swimming pool for an additional fee.

-In addition to a gift shop that carries everything from sunscreen to souvenir towels, there is a full-service restaurant, a spot for quick bites, and an ice-cream shop.
+In addition to a gift shop that carries everything from sunscreen to souvenir towels, there is a full-service restaurant, a spot for quick bites, and an ice cream shop.

 Ocean Beach Park also provides live entertainment regularly on the Boardwalk Stage and hosts weekly events, including an antique car night, magic shows, and even sock hops.
 There are special events throughout the park season, which spans from Memorial Day through Labor Day.